 Regardless of the plight of Korean sunscreens, they are still by far very effective.
 People still prefer Korean sunscreens because of their formulations, elegance and comfort felt on the skin.
 A fair comparison to Western formulations of sunscreens would bring certain factors to light.

-Difference between Western and Korean sunscreens:
+Difference between American and Korean Sunscreen:

 Those that have tried Korean and Western sunscreens cannot deny that there is a huge difference.
 In a nutshell, applying Korean sunscreen is simply easier.
 The formulation is lighter, the cream is easily spreadable, and there is little to no cast visible.
 This could simply be because of the Koreans’ access to ingredients.